julianpoy/recipesage-docs/docs/tutorials/recipes/recipe-details.md

 In your system print dialogue, you can adjust margins, change color settings and select your printer.
 Depending on your browser and operating system version, your system print dialogue will look vastly different, therefore no screenshot is shown for this step.

-**Note:** If you have trouble using this feature, try using Chrome or Firefox.
+**Note:** If you have trouble using this feature, try using Firefox or Chrome.
 Other browsers may not perform the same.